Post

 We need to use property oriented programming to build a RCE gadget from the scratch.

-Component / Classes Used to build the gadget
+Component / Classes used to build the gadget

 1. Default JRE System Libraries: HashMap